ibm-cloud-docs/monitoring/data-security.md

 * Data is retained at 10-second resolution for the first 4 hours.
 * Data is retained at 1-minute resolution for 2 days.
 * Data is retained at 10-minute resolution for 2 weeks.
-* Data is retained at 1-hour resolution for 3 months.
+* Data is retained at 1-hour resolution for 2 months.
-* Data is retained at 1-day resolution for 1 year.
+* Data is retained at 1-day resolution for 15 months.

 ### Data availability